Enkel-Digital/create-express-auth-middleware/README.md

     Authorization: Bearer <your-client-token>
     ```

-2. If an API call is made with a valid token, you can access the decoded token object from request
+2. Create Express app with predicate based authentication and authorization middlewares
     ```js
     const app = require("express")();
     const { create_authn_middleware, create_authz_middleware } = require("create-express-auth-middleware");

     // Make all routes in this express app to be authentication protected.
-    // Meaning all routes defined later can only be called if a valid JWT is provided.
+    // Meaning all routes defined later can only be called if the request passes this predicate function
     // This DOES NOT mean that routes are fully protected yet,
     // as you need to ensure users have sufficient permission to access APIs using authorization middleware. app.use(create_authn_middleware((req) => req.get("Authorization") === "some_JWT_Value"));